-The Department of Health Promotion and Administration offers two educational opportunities within its program of Health Services Administration (HSA).
+The Dept of Health Promotion and Administration offers two educational opportunities within its program of Health Services Administration (HSA).

 B.S. in Health Services Administration

 Option in Health Informatics and Information Management (HIIM)